How we work

 The Government then makes the decisions and puts in place climate change policies.
 New Zealanders change what they do in response to those policies.

 And then – we get to do it all again.
 We are around for the long haul.
 There will be 10 election cycles between now and 2050.
-We will be there providing independent, analysis driven advice to all the elected Governments on how Aotearoa can meet its climate change commitments.
+We will be there providing independent, analysis driven advice to all the elected Governments on how Aotearoa New Zealand can meet its climate change commitments.